haydenliu/ml-book-d0693/content/pages/index.md

           Bayes, a simple yet powerful algorithm.
 It will also demonstrate how to fine-tune a model, which is an important skill for every data science or machine learning practitioner to learn.
-      - content: |-
+      - content: >
-          ### The Truth About Branding

-          A brand is merely a collection of touchpoints between your company and your customers.
-Learn how to make those interactions count.
+          ### Recognizing Faces with Support Vector Machine

+          It will discuss how the support vector machine algorithm searches for a decision boundary in order to separate data from different classes.
+          Also, you will implement the algorithm with scikit-learn, and apply it to solve various real-life problems including face recognition.
       - content: |-
           ### Content is King